 While in Run mode, if the TPS (Throttle Position Sensor) voltage exceeds 3.00 for 1-2 seconds the Scanmaster will monitor O2 and knock retard.
 It will keep in its memory the highest knock retard reading and lowest O2 reading along with the MPH that they occurred.
+The third decimal point (to the right of the millivolt digits) will be lit during recording.
 The stored readings can be recalled anytime before the engine is turned off.